Nurses

 After a number of phone conversations, the two planned to meet one rainy fall evening in 1995, at a local restaurant.
 Another nurse, who was a member of a local prolife nursing group that dissolved in the late 1980's, joined them.

-Michigan Nurses For Life has now grown to a membership of over 200 health care professionals.
-Each year an Educational Conference is held and Contact Hours are offered.
-A great deal has been accomplished, but there is so much more to be done!
+Michigan Nurses for Life has a membership of over 100 health care professionals.
+Each year an educational conference is held and a certificate of attendance is offered.

 Co-Founders MNFL 1995